MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 - When Microsoft Defender Antivirus is disabled automatically, it can be re-enabled automatically if the non-Microsoft antivirus/antimalware product expires or otherwise stops providing real-time protection from viruses, malware, or other threats.
 The automatic re-enabling of Microsoft Defender Antivirus helps to ensure that antivirus protection is maintained on your endpoints.
 You can also enable [limited periodic scanning](limited-periodic-scanning-microsoft-defender-antivirus.md), which uses the Microsoft Defender Antivirus engine to periodically check for threats if you are using a non-Microsoft antivirus app.

-## Microsoft Defender for Endpoint together with antivirus solutions
+## Defender for Endpoint together with antivirus solutions

-Microsoft Defender for Endpoint includes endpoint protection capabilities that further extend the antivirus protection that is installed on your device.
-When endpoints are onboarded to Microsoft Defender for Endpoint, in most cases, Microsoft Defender Antivirus can run in passive mode alongside a non-Microsoft antivirus/antimalware solution.
+Defender for Endpoint includes endpoint protection capabilities that further extend the antivirus protection that is installed on your device.
+When endpoints are onboarded to Defender for Endpoint, in most cases, Microsoft Defender Antivirus can run in passive mode alongside a non-Microsoft antivirus/antimalware solution.
 The following table summarizes what to expect:

 | Windows version   | Antivirus/antimalware solution  | Microsoft Defender Antivirus state <br/>(when endpoints are onboarded to Defender for Endpoint)    |
 |------|------|-------|-------|